orionfollett/learn-code/README.md

 code .
 ```

-Once you are in VSCode, click the stacked boxes icon in the left toolbar, or use the keyboard short cut: Ctrl+Shift+X
+Once you are in VSCode:
+- click the stacked boxes icon in the left toolbar, or use the keyboard short cut: Ctrl+Shift+X

-Search for Python, and install the first package, authored by Microsoft
+- Search for Python, and install the first package, authored by Microsoft